Skip to Content

 A perfect mix will create a protective shield while still allowing color intensity, without risking any damage to the hair.

-To achieve this balance, start with high-quality hair developers and add purified water in equal parts for best results.
+To achieve this balance and promote overall hair health, incorporating essential vitamins such as Biotin for Hair Growth is vital, start with high-quality hair developers and add purified water in equal parts for best results.
 Strand testing before applying on all strands can help ensure you don’t use too much developer or get an undesirable outcome.

 Make sure not to forget about measuring accurately as that plays a big part in getting the desired result from your mixture – especially if achieving lighter shades or highlights is what you’re looking for!